 A project plan often becomes a central document that is referred to often as the project progresses.
 It might be a good idea to attach or link documents that will be useful to have on hand.
 If your project plan is in a spreadsheet, you might link to other documents in separate tabs for easy access.

-Important documents might include the project’s:
+Important documents might include:

 Risk management plan